KarnesTH/flashcards/ai/rules/generate_rule.md

   - Various question types: definitions, code outputs, concepts, practical applications
   - Formulate clearly and precisely
 - **Answers**:
-  - Short and precise
+  - **Very short and precise** (max 200 characters)
   - **Plain text only** (no Markdown formatting)
-  - For code: Complete, executable examples
+  - For code: Brief, executable examples
-  - For definitions: Clear, understandable explanations
+  - For definitions: Clear, concise explanations
+  - **Avoid long explanations** - keep it simple and direct

 ### Question Types (use variety)
 1. **Definitions**: "What is...?"